xubowenhaoren/Birdify/README.md

 - What worked well and didn’t and Why do you think that’s the case?
 Why did we think this approach was better than other options?

-Fixed parameters:
+We kept these hyper-parameters constant:

 - epoch: 20
 - momentum: 0.9

-Worked well:
+Techniques that worked well:

 - Stepwise learning rate & exponential learning rate
   - It improved best training accuracy from 80% to 100%.
   - It improved minimum loss from 0.2 to as low as 0.0002.

-Worked not well:
+Techniques that didn't work well:

 - Fully Connected Layer dropout p=0.2 and p=0.5
   - It lead to fluctuating training accuracy.